dreamineering/business-administration/docs/business-fundamentals/finances/create-a-cashflow-forecast.md

 > Plans are of little importance, but planning is essential - Winston Churchill

-The true value of your forecast is not in the numbers but the critical thinking in considering goals, obstacles and tasks that must be navigated to steer results towards expectations. **Don't think of this as static file to be completed and left aside**, instead return frequently to tweak and create different scenarios that fit with your options for growth.
+The true value of your forecast is not in the numbers but the critical thinking in considering goals, obstacles and tasks that must be navigated to steer results towards expectations.
+Return frequently to tweak and create different scenarios that fit with your options for growth.

 As you understand your business better and establish good habits so to will your ability to predict the future profits related to plans for expansion.